evanjpw/cheap-settings/README.md

 ## TBD - Features to be Added

 * Settings without initializers
-* Use the initializer type as the setting type (no type hint needed)
 * Selectable different configurations for different environments (for example, DEV, STAGING, PROD)
 * Expanded type support: `datetime`, `date`, `time`, `Decimal`, `UUID`, custom types with `from_string()` methods